Menu

 English hops

 During the hop growing season in England, roughly between April and September, the climate in England is wetter and colder than that of continental Europe, which is why, over centuries, very different cultivars survived the natural selection process in England and became commercial varieties.See french hops and german hops.
-Various “Golding” types can be traced back to the 1790s and Fuggle was propagated by Richard Fuggle in 1875.
-See fuggle (hop) and golding (hop).
+Various “Golding” types can be traced back to the 1790s, and Fuggle was propagated by Richard Fuggle in 1875.
 There has been an active hop-breeding program at Wye College in Kent for most of the 20th century, which has led to many recent English varieties.
-See admiral (hop), bramling cross (hop), brewer’s gold (hop), bullion (hop), northern brewer (hop), pilgrim (hop), and progress (hop).
 One curiosity that emerged from this program was dwarf hops, which can be grown on low trellises.
-This greatly reduces both labor costs and losses from wind drift of plant protection sprays.
-See first gold (hop), hedge hops, and pioneer (hop).
-Overall, Britain produces not much more than 1% of the world’s hops, but its varieties are very distinctive and favored for traditional British-style ales.
+This greatly reduces both labour costs and losses from wind drift of plant protection sprays.
+Overall, Britain produces not much more than 1% of the world’s hops, but its varieties are very distinctive and favoured for traditional British-style ales.
 They tend to be relatively low alpha compared with the world average.
 Next to the traditional Kent growing region, English hops are also cultivated in Herefordshire near the border of Wales.

 Golding